3dbeb41841bfbfcc24d55143816cf7f1/rails-resources-and-routing/readme.md

 	  $ rake db:migrate

 Now our application will have access to a model called `Plane` that will be persitent.
-Don't worry too much about the `rake` command that was just used as previous students have had the same frustration with it.

-#### Rake
-**Rake** is a software task management tool.
+BTW... **Rake** is a software task management tool.
 It stands for "Ruby Make" and you can see them with `rake --tasks`.

----

-### Making your first Model
+## Creating our first Plane object

 **NOTE: DON'T SKIP THIS STEP**